PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ## Other Parameters

-Care is neeeded when it comes to the parameters after the first 3 parms.
+Care is needed when it comes to the parameters after the first 3 parms.
 You can add any number of variable arguments to be shown in the progress meter window.

 The first 3 parms are required.
 Then there are any number of parms you can add to your progress meter window.
 After those then there are other parameters after the variable numbered *args.
-Here's the definition (see the Call Reference Documentaion for the most up to date version)
+Here's the definition (see the Call Reference Documentation for the most up to date version)

 ```python
 def one_line_progress_meter(title, current_value, max_value, *args, key='OK for 1 meter', orientation='v', bar_color=(None, None), button_color=None, size=DEFAULT_PROGRESS_BAR_SIZE, border_width=None, grab_anywhere=False, no_titlebar=False, keep_on_top=False, no_button=False):